JacobPulk/art/README.md

 - ### generate themes

-In order to generate one new theme for a given scheme, the program will find it by generating (& discarding) a series of random new themes until one meets the requirements in [Settings](#5-settings).
+In order to generate one new theme for a given scheme, the program will find it by generating/discarding random new themes until the scheme/theme combination meets the requirements in [Settings](#5-settings).
+When it does, it will use that scheme and theme to generate and display a new image—you need to see what the theme does.

 `belize` will generate a new theme for the "belize" scheme.